Incarnations of the Doctor

 - Fingertip Drug Analysis:

 - Foreshadowing: The show had been building up to the Doctor becoming a woman for quite a while.
-One of Eleven's opening comments has him exclaim "I'm a girl", followed by a reference in "The Doctor's Wife" to a Time Lord switching genders, an option to choose his next incarnation's gender offered by the Sisterhood of Karn to the Eighth Doctor in the minisode "The Night of the Doctor", then "Dark Water" presents the Master's new regeneration as a woman, then "Hell Bent" includes a male Time Lord who regenerates into a woman, mentioning that her last incarnation was the only time she's been a man.
+One of Eleven's opening comments has him exclaim "I'm a girl", followed by a reference in "The Doctor's Wife" to a Time Lord switching genders, an option to choose his next incarnation's gender offered by the Sisterhood of Karn to the Eighth Doctor in the minisode "The Night of the Doctor", then "Dark Water" presents the Master's new incarnation as a woman, then "Hell Bent" includes a male Time Lord who regenerates into a woman, mentioning that her last incarnation was the only time she's been a man.
 Finally, in "The Doctor Falls", the Master wonders aloud if the future's going to be "all girl", to which the Twelfth Doctor replies "We can only hope."
 Steven Moffat himself claimed he inserted those inclusions to the lore to tease the audience of the possibility and to set the precedent in case it ever happened (which it did right when he left the show).
 Funnily enough, his very first Doctor Who writing credit was the Comic Relief special The Curse of Fatal Death, where a Ninth Doctor goes through four regenerations culminating in his thirteenth incarnation a blonde woman!

 - Friendly Enemy: